emuneee/motive/README.md

 	git clone git@github.com:emuneee/motive.git

-Run PHP composer to download Neo4jPHP and Slim PHP libraries in the root of the Motive GIT source folder: php composer.phar install
+Run PHP composer to download Neo4jPHP and Slim PHP libraries

+From /motive/api/ run:

+	php composer.phar install

+	-or-

+	composer install

 ###Apache Setup

 Configure `Apache 2.2.22` to point to the {Motive GIT source folder}/api/ by configuring httpd.conf (please see system documentation)

+*Note: I've added a motive.conf file the we can use for the configuration below*

 ###Enabled URL Rewrite